abrady/Vulk/README.md

 * depth buffer: I think I should just use the depth buffer I'm already allocating in Vulk.
 * I also don't know if the 2 subpass needs the depth buffer?

+## 8/18/24

+finally getting around to running this thing. let's see what errors

+* let's just add the Color gbuf attachment and handle it special
+* we need to make the framebuffers...

 ## 8/11/24

 ### Summary of how multi-subpasses work